Smartphone Scanning Accuracy Raises In-app Purchases to 10% of Digital Sales

 Check out customers enjoying shopping convenience with Decathlon’s Scandit-powered app

-Says Gael Robin, Global Solutions Manager at Decathlon’s Singapore base, “As Decathlon grows, we want to continue offering customers the convenience and quality they expect from us.
+Says Gael Robin, E-Commerce & Mobile Solutions Product Owner, Decathlon, Singapore base, “As Decathlon grows, we want to continue offering customers the convenience and quality they expect from us.
 Shopping on their smartphones should be a consistent and convenient experience, irrespective of the environment they scan the barcode, or the mobile device they use.
 While we expected a 99.9 percent scanning accuracy, Scandit delivered 100 percent accuracy, a feature that encourages more customers to use our scanning-based smartphone app.”

 Scandit’s barcode scanning solution delivered Decathlon: